spettersson/splunk4patientprivacy/data_guide.md

 When onboarding logs from a new system, it is crucial to provide Splunk with proper configurations to ensure that logs are correctly parsed and indexed.
 This process is referred to as **index-time processing**, which occurs between the moment that Splunk initiates parsing of the logs until they finally are indexed and written to disk as individual events - where each event represents something that happened at a specific point in time.

-To handle the wide variety of log formats—whether from different systems or variations within the same system—Splunk assigns each log format a unique **sourcetype**, ensuring that index-time processing is tailored accordingly.
+To handle the wide variety of log formats—whether from different systems or variations within the same system—Splunk assigns each log format a unique [sourcetype](https://docs.splunk.com/Splexicon:Sourcetype), ensuring that index-time processing is tailored accordingly.

 ### **What is a Sourcetype?**